 You can also read an absolutely interesting “possibility” that Marie Antoinette’s 6 cats came to Westport, Maine (Squam Island at the time) by way of the queen’s cell mate!
 Here is the link; “Of Cats and Queens”.

-I would like to emphasize that Maine Coons mature “Slowly”!
-It takes 3 to 4 years or more, for them to fully develop and grown.
+I would like to emphasize that Maine Coons mature “Slowly”!!
+It takes 4-5 years for them to fully develop and grown.
 A one year old Maine Coon is still in an adolescent stage, teenagers!
-So their body may still looks lanky and they do not reach their full size until they are 3 to 4 years.
+So their body may still looks lanky, their coat not full.
+They do not reach their full size until they are 4 to 5 years.
 However, they remain kittenish even as they age, and throughout their life.

 Maine Coons are called “Gentle Giant” of the cat breed.
 However, there is a significant size difference between males and females.
 Males weigh between 13-19 lb, some reach 20 lbs or more.
-The average weight of females between 8-15 lb, some girls get larger especially after they get spayed.
+The average weight of females between 8-14 lb, some girls get larger especially after they get spayed.
 Girls will more than make up for their size with their personalities!
 I found girls to be very smart and expressive!
 Males are easy going, laid-back and goofy.
 Another interesting fact about the breed is; they chirp!
 Like birds!
-You would not believe their soft kittenish chirp from such a big cat!
+You would not believe such soft kittenish chirp from a big cat.
 It is so funny!

-Anyway…. the links below are great articles from MCBFA site about the breed and history, Maine Coon seminar online, their health info, etc. These links should be very informative!
-Enjoy and read about this fascinating breed!
-I bet that you would love Maine Coons even more!!
+The links below are great articles from MCBFA site about the breed and history, Maine Coon seminar online, their health info, etc. These links should be very informative.
+Enjoy and read about this fascinating breed.
+I bet that you would love Maine Coons even more!